roryp/stranglerfig/README.md

 ## The Strangler Pattern: A Strategy for Incremental Modernization

-Originally introduced by Martin Fowler, the **Strangler Pattern** offers a method to incrementally replace parts of a legacy system with new functionality.
-Inspired by the strangler fig tree that gradually overtakes its host, this approach allows for a smooth transition from the old system to the new one without the need for a complete rewrite.
+As applications age, the tools, technologies, and architectures they rely on can become outdated.
+Introducing new features can increase complexity, making these systems harder to maintain and evolve.
+Completely rewriting a complex system is often a massive and risky undertaking.
+The **Strangler Fig Pattern** offers a solution by allowing you to incrementally migrate a legacy system.
+This is achieved by gradually replacing specific pieces of functionality with new applications and services.

+Inspired by the strangler fig tree that grows around and eventually replaces its host, this pattern involves creating a façade that intercepts requests to the backend legacy system.
+The façade routes these requests either to the legacy application or the new services.
+This approach enables existing features to be migrated gradually, while consumers continue using the same interface, unaware of the changes happening behind the scenes.

 **Key Benefits of the Strangler Pattern:**

-- **Minimized Risks**: Incremental changes reduce the likelihood of system-wide disruptions.
+- **Minimized Risks:** Incremental changes reduce the likelihood of system-wide disruptions.
-- **No Downtime**: Updates occur without halting the system, ensuring continued availability.
+- **No Downtime:** Updates occur without halting the system, ensuring continued availability.
-- **Parallel Operations**: Legacy and modern systems coexist during migration, providing flexibility for gradual transitions.
+- **Parallel Operations:** Legacy and modern systems coexist during migration, providing flexibility for gradual transitions.

-By selectively isolating and routing traffic to new components, the Strangler Pattern enables phased modernization while maintaining system stability.
+- **Client Transparency:** Clients don't need to know where specific features are located, as the façade handles request routing.

+By gradually replacing the legacy system's features, the new system eventually encompasses all functionalities, allowing you to safely decommission the old system.

+**Issues and Considerations:**

+- **Shared Resources:** Ensure both new and legacy systems can access shared services and data stores during the transition.
+- **Façade Design:** Structure the façade to avoid becoming a single point of failure or a performance bottleneck.
+- **Future Migrations:** Design new applications and services so they can be easily intercepted and replaced in future migrations.
+- **Migration Pace:** Keep the façade updated with the migration progress to maintain seamless operation.

+**When to Use This Pattern:**

+- **Gradual Migration Needs:** When you need to migrate a backend application to a new architecture incrementally.
+- **Risk Mitigation:** When a complete system overhaul is too risky or impractical.

+**When This Pattern May Not Be Suitable:**

+- **Non-Interceptable Requests:** If requests to the backend system cannot be intercepted.
+- **Simpler Systems:** For smaller applications where a complete replacement is manageable and less complex.

+**Alignment with Azure Well-Architected Framework:**

+- **Reliability:** The incremental approach mitigates risks during transitions, enhancing system resilience.
+- **Cost Optimization:** Maximizes the use of existing investments while modernizing incrementally, allowing high-ROI replacements first.
+- **Operational Excellence:** Supports continuous improvement with small, manageable changes over time, reducing deployment risks.

 *Read Martin Fowler's original article on the Strangler Fig Application [here](https://martinfowler.com/bliki/StranglerFigApplication.html).*